“Oh my Gawd, it’s like an oven out here!” This is a not-uncommon refrain heard in Sacramento in summer. Well, if life gives you an oven, use it.

 Getting this right isn’t as easy as skewering some tomatoes and hanging them haphazardly.
 I tried that, and was rewarded with a thriving colony of black mold.
 Big fail.
 Out $6 worth of tomatoes, I tried again.
 This time I added salt.
 Not good enough.
 I lost 80 percent of them to black mold.

 This is the trade-off I am making for better tomatoes.
 I could put them in the sun — or inside my truck, where it is even hotter — but then I run the risk of losing color and flavor.
 No mold issue, but an inferior dried tomato.
-Doing it in the garage takes 2-4 days, enough time for mold to grow.
+Doing it in the garage takes 2 to 4 days, enough time for mold to grow.

 The answer?
 Red wine vinegar.
 I tried a third batch with a little vinegar, and lost only one tomato to mold.
 Here’s how I did it: